 The Ideal Newsroom | 10.25.2018

-Maharishi University of Management to inaugurate 1.1 megawatt solar power plant on Friday
+Maharishi International University to inaugurate 1.1 megawatt solar power plant on Friday

 The event will feature a tour of the power plant as well as presentations by MUM President Dr. John Hagelin, Fairfield Mayor Ed Malloy, Troy and Amy Van Beek of Ideal Energy, and Tom Factor.
 Congressman Dave Loebsack will make a special guest appearance.